AmirRezaBehzad/payledger_project/README.md

 | POST   | /api/payments/phone-charge/  | Charge a phone number              |
 | POST   | /api/payments/credit-requests/ | Create a credit request          |
 | GET    | /api/payments/transactions/  | List transactions for seller       |

-## 📝 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.